BuiXuanKhoi/Bookshop-project/README.md

 - View Shop Page (User can view shop page with pagination and user can filter by category and authors.
 User can also sort by some conditions and search for book name).
 - View Book Detail (User can view specific book detail including book name, description, price, author, quantity, image and feedbacks of this book
 .
 The book detail page also has add to cart table and submit review table but only available for user who signed).
+- User who signed can view their information detail and edit the information.
+Besides, the menu also has an option for users to change their password if they don't want to use the present password.

 ## Specific in Admin Side